Ojangole/My-Machine-Learning-Projects/Handwritten Digit Recognition NN/README.txt

 In this project, I
 - Designed and developed a 2 layer Neural Network that classifies digits.
-- Created a mathematical model to compute cost function, obtain sigmoid gradient and implement backpropagation.
+- Utilized a mathematical model to compute cost function to ensure accuracy and obtain sigmoid gradient to update weights and biases during backpropagation to train data.
-- Built with Octave using Octave GUI and CLI.
-The model used cost function in each layer to assess its accuracy.
+- Implemented with Octave using Octave GUI and CLI.